 Corporate governance recommendations and practices

-As an international company listed on the stock exchanges in Copenhagen and New York, Novo Nordisk is subject to the Danish Corporate Governance Recommendations designated by NASDAQ OMX Copenhagen, and - as a foreign listed private issuer – to the Corporate Governance Listing Standards on New York Stock Exchange as stated in the Listed Company Manual.
+As an international company listed on the stock exchanges in Copenhagen and New York, Novo Nordisk is subject to the Danish Corporate Governance Recommendations designated by NASDAQ Copenhagen, and - as a foreign listed private issuer – to the Corporate Governance Listing Standards on New York Stock Exchange as stated in the Listed Company Manual.

 Revised Danish Corporate Governance Recommendations were introduced in May 2013.
 Novo Nordisk is following the majority of the Danish Corporate Governance Recommendations.
 Novo Nordisk does not follow three of the recommendations: Nomination Committee, Remuneration Committee and maximum two years severance payment.